We spend the whole next day dragging and seeing our energy low. It affects us physically and mentally and can take its toll on everyone around us.

 About the author of this post.

-Adam Bown is a researcher of Mattress and Sleep products.
+Adam Bown is a researcher of Mattress and Sleep products and a sleep apnea expert.
 He publishes all his research on MattressesGuide.com.
 He is a family man and loves to pass time with his wife and son.
 In addition, he also loves to travel, hang out with positive people when he finds the time!